 - Responsibilities: Provide guidance to the Executive Board as needed for ethical issues; mentoring potential future researchers; reviewing and sharing information about research grant programs; providing input into NAPNAP’s research agenda; reviewing and approving all external requests to access NAPNAP membership for research purposes; reviewing and scoring research poster abstracts to be presented at the national conference and serve as research poster judges at the national conference; identifies the potential for research topics and activities and the potential for organizational grant writing; works with staff as determined

-The Conference Planning committee is not recruiting for 2022-2025 vacancies.
+The Conference Planning committee is recruiting for two 2023-2026 vacancies.
 Please note: the Conference Planning Committee seeks to maintain a balance of representation between primary, acute and specialty care that reflects the breakdown of the NAPNAP membership.
+Apply online.

 - Additional Information: All program committee members are requested to attend the NAPNAP national conference to assist onsite with welcoming and introducing speakers, greeting exhibitors and providing assistance to the Conference Planning Chair and staff.

-The Continuing Education committee is not recruiting for 2022-2025 vacancies.
+The Continuing Education committee is recruiting for three 2023-2026 vacancies.
+Apply online.

 - Purpose: Membership Committee is to faithfully represent the diverse interests of the NAPNAP membership.